corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/checkpoint-tooling.md

 {{< /warning >}}

 ### Logging configuration

-The agent will log output to a log4j2 configured logger.
+The agent will log output to a Log4j2 configured logger.

-It is recommended to configure a separate log file to capture this information by configuring an appender as follows:
+Configure a separate log file to capture this information by configuring an appender as follows:

 ```xml
 <Logger name="CheckpointAgent" level="info" additivity="false">